 Unleashing and tapping into the worlds fastest growing demographic is how I believe Apple tapped into its gold mine and still does!!
 If you don’t understand this demographic in your business, your missing out on the largest shift this world has ever seen… and it’s no fad by any means.
 Social media sites like Pinterest are about beautiful images and cool photos…not everyone can create the emotional response that makes this site so viral.
 The artists and creatives have this skill and talent for sharing beauty and their emotions and it’s taking over sites like Twitter FAST!!!

-Thank goodness for the “Wilderness Years” of Steve Jobs so he could get into the mind set of how to manage his creative employees and how to tap into the minds of the target audience that would catapult the future success of Apple products.
+Thank goodness for the “Wilderness Years” of Steve Jobs so he could get into the mind-set of how to manage his creative employees and tap into the minds of the creative class that would catapult the future success of Apple products.